awalder/Pathtracer/README.md

 + [Current state](#Currentstate)

 ## <a name="Description"></a> Description
-Purpose of this project is to create bidirectional pathtracer (BDPT) taking advantage of the RT-cores present in (currently) latest generation NVIDIA graphics cards.
+Purpose of this project is to create pathtracer taking advantage of the RT-cores present in (currently) latest generation NVIDIA graphics cards.
 This naturally limits support only to RTX-20xx series.
 NVIDIA drivers 425.31 begun supporting VK_NVX_raytracing extensions on Pascal graphics cards but I have not tested this.